 Craig Harrison’s shot

-Since then, the longest confirmed sniper kill was set in Afghanistan when Craig Harrison, a member of the UK’s Household Cavalry killed two Taliban insurgents from a distance of 2,474 m (2.47 km) – 8,120 ft (1.45 miles) in November 2009.
-The shot distance was confirmed by GPS.
+Since then, the longest confirmed sniper kill was set in Afghanistan when Craig Harrison, a member of the UK’s Household Cavalry, killed two Taliban insurgents from a distance of 2,474 m (2.47 km) – 8,120 ft (1.45 miles) in November 2009.
+GPS confirmed the shot distance.
 The rifle used was Accuracy International AWM – L115A3.

-But, the tight Special Operations Forces community claimed that the new world record was set in Afghanistan in 2012 when a U.S. Army Commando sniper team assigned to ISAF in Helmand province, Afghanistan made a shot from 2815 meters (3,078.52 yds).
+But, the tight Special Operations Forces community claimed that the new world record was set in Afghanistan in 2012 when a US Army Commando sniper team assigned to ISAF in Helmand province, Afghanistan, made a shot from 2815 meters (3,078.52 yds).
 The sniper rifle was Barrett M82A1 .50 Cal with Hornady A-MAX .50 bullet.
-The shot was confirmed by GPS.
+GPS confirmed the shot.

 Two marksmen using Barrett M82A1 .50 caliber rifles simultaneously fired.
 The bullets were six seconds in the air.
 One killed the Taliban commander.
-It is not known for certain which sniper fired the fatal shot.
-While there have been no triumphant press releases, in the tight global Special Forces sniper community the shot is much discussed because it seems certain to be a world record, but still, the official world record was still with Craig Harrison’s name.
+It is not known for sure which sniper fired the fatal shot.
+While there have been no triumphant press releases in the tight global Special Forces sniper community, the shot is much discussed because it seems certain to be a world record.
+However, the official world record was still with Craig Harrison’s name.

-It took the bullet almost 10 seconds to hit its target, it reports.
-The shot, which sources tell the paper was filmed, is thought to be a record for the longest confirmed kill.
-The sniper worked in tandem with an observer, who helps to spot targets, and used a standard Canadian military issued McMillan TAC-50 rifle.
+It reports that it took the bullet almost 10 seconds to hit its target.
+The shot, which sources tell the paper was filmed, is thought to be a record for the longest confirmed sniper kill.
+The sniper worked in tandem with an observer, who helped spot targets, and used a standard Canadian military-issued McMillan TAC-50 rifle.